dougeby/IntuneDocs/InTuneDocs/DeployUse/resolve-gpo-and-microsoft-intune-policy-conflicts.md

     **C:/Windows/System32/Wbem/MOFCOMP &lt;path to MOF file&gt;\wit.mof**

-3. Run either of the following commands to create the WMI filters, depending on whether the GPO you want to filter applies to computers that are managed by using [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] or to computers that are not managed by using [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)].
+3. Run either of the following commands to create the WMI filters, depending on whether the GPO you want to filter applies to PCs that are managed by using Intune or to computers that are not managed by using Intune.

-    -   For GPOs that apply to computers that are not managed by using [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)], use the following:
+    -   For GPOs that apply to computers that are not managed by using Intune, use the following:

         ```
         Namespace:root\WindowsIntune